ethaizone/docker-shared-services/README.md

 # Shared Docker Development Services <!-- omit in toc -->

-This repository contains the `docker-compose.yml` for our common development services (PostgreSQL, Redis, MongoDB, MySQL, etc.) that are designed to be shared across multiple application projects on a developer's local machine.
+This repository contains the `docker-compose.yml` for our common development services (PostgreSQL, Redis, MongoDB, MySQL, RabbitMQ, etc.) that are designed to be shared across multiple application projects on a developer's local machine.

 ## Table of Contents <!-- omit in toc -->